4.3 Periods to Be Presented in Pro Forma Financial Information

 11-02(c)(2)(i) also permits, but does not require, a pro forma presentation for

 the comparative interim period of the previous fiscal year.
-A pro forma income
+However, a pro forma

-statement does not, however, need to be presented “when the historical statement
+income statement should not be presented “when the historical statement of

-of comprehensive income reflects the transaction for the entire period.”
-Rather,
+comprehensive income reflects the transaction for the entire period.”
+Therefore,

-the pro forma income statements should be based on the registrant’s latest
+pro forma income statements should be based on the registrant’s latest fiscal

-fiscal year and subsequent interim period unless the transaction is already
+year and subsequent interim period unless the transaction is already reflected

-reflected in the registrant’s audited historical statements for the most recent
+in the registrant’s audited historical statements for the most recent full

-present an additional pro forma condensed income statement for the most recent
+present an additional pro forma income statement for the most recent 12-month

-12-month period whenever unusual events occur during the most recent fiscal
+period whenever unusual events occur during the most recent fiscal year.

 In limited circumstances, pro forma income statements are